Joe-Kerr/VueDragAndDrop/readme.md

 ## Versions

+### 1.1.1
+- Fix: Removed typo in variable name that caused NaN width/height
+- Chg: Added unit test for coords/dims/css extraction which was not covered by system test

 ### 1.1.0
 - New: Dragging of multiple elements possible
 - New: Added delta values to drag and drop event data